Frequently Asked Questions about Southern Flounder Management

 The recreational TAC is equal to the recreational TAL plus dead discards calculated from MRIP discards and NCDMF Gig Survey dead discards.

 The commercial fishery for flounder in the ocean is a trawl-based fishery that targets summer flounder which is managed by the Atlantic States Marine Fisheries Commission (ASMFC Summer Flounder).
-The summer flounder stock is not overfished and overfishing is not occurring.
+The 2025 stock assessment indicated the summer flounder stock is not overfished and overfishing is not occurring.
 The commercial ocean trawl fishery typically occurs in waters off New Jersey through southern New England, outside of the southern flounder range.
 The summer flounder catch is transported back to North Carolina to offload using North Carolina’s commercial summer flounder quota.
 Very few flounder are caught in trawls off North Carolina’s coast.
 Flounder landings from the commercial ocean trawl fishery are almost exclusively summer flounder; this is based off fish house sampling data where NCDMF biologists determine the ID of the flounder sampled.

-North Carolina’s recreational ocean flounder harvest occurs in North Carolina waters, where summer flounder, southern flounder, and Gulf flounder mix.
+When open, North Carolina’s recreational ocean flounder harvest occurs in North Carolina waters, where summer flounder, southern flounder, and Gulf flounder mix.
 Species ratios for flounder from the ocean recreational fishery can vary across the state and seasonally.
 Division of Marine Fisheries sampling data indicate that on average up to 50% of North Carolina’s ocean recreational flounder harvest is southern flounder.

 The Division of Marine Fisheries discourages anglers from targeting flounder for catch and release.
 The division estimates a 9% discard mortality rate in the recreational southern flounder hook-and-line fishery, so any catch-and-release fishing can have a negative impact on the recovery of the stock.
 Estimates of dead discards count towards the recreational Total Allowable Catch.
-Targeting flounder outside of the season reduces the volume of available harvest during the season so this activity may impact the length of future seasons.
+Targeting flounder outside of the season reduces the volume of available harvest during the open season so this activity may impact the length of future seasons.

 The N.C.
 Saltwater Fishing Tournament (Citation Program) will not issue citations for flounder during the recreational season closure.